semrush/intergalactic/website/docs/data-display/d3-chart/d3-chart.md

 ---
-title: D3 concept and API
+title: D3 chart concept and API
 fileSource: d3-chart
 tabName: Concept and code
-beta: true
 ---

 These components serve as the base for building charts from your data in the product.